IBM/opensource-ai-workshop/docs/lab-1.5/README.md

 ```bash
 ollama pull granite4:micro
 ```

 !!! note
-    If the granite4:micro model isn't available yet, you can choose granite3.3:2b or granite3.3:8b

-!!! note
     The download may take a few minutes depending on your internet connection.
 In the meantime, you can check out information about model we're using [here](https://ollama.com/library/granite4).
 Check out how many languages it supports and take note of its capabilities.
 It'll help you decide what tasks you might want to use it for in the future.